Here’s What Aftershave Actually Does to Your Face

 what does aftershave do

-If you're a shaver, you've probably used aftershave at least once in your life.
+If you're a regular shaver, you've probably used aftershave at least once in your life.
 But do you know what it actually does to your skin?
-In this article, we’ll take a closer look at aftershave and its role in your skincare routine.
+In this article, we’ll take a closer look at the ingredients in aftershave, whether it’s really necessary, and a smarter alternative you can incorporate into your skincare routine.

 What Does Aftershave Do?